reinderien/pianotuner/journal.md

 - Power indicator dimmed (330R is way too bright) and LED somehow mounted
 - Ideally brass screws installed for all gauges
 - Maybe re-sand and stain surface?
 Or leave it looking beat up.

+# December 13, 2020

+For gauge fastening nuts, they need to be #4-40 (slightly less than 1/8" diameter shaft),  slightly less than 1/4" diameter head, and at least 3/4" long if a nut is to be applied on the inside.
+McMaster-Carr carries [brass bolts](https://www.mcmaster.com/92443A841/) that would do the job but apparently some family members have equivalents in stock, so I won't place an order.
+(I also considered Acklands-Grainger but it seems that they aren't shipping anything until the end of January.)

+# December 17, 2020

+Working moving gauge demo end-to-end.
+Also, the new backlights are in, and have a very nice hue and what will certainly be enough brightness.
+I'm worried about how narrow the light cone is, but I'll deal with that with a secondary diffuser if I have to.